martingylling/focuspocus_release/README.md

 - [View the Changelog](./CHANGELOG.md)
 ---
 ## 🛠️ Installation Instructions

-1. Navigate to the appropriate version and OS type.
+1. Click the link to download the latest version for your OS.
-2. Download the file.
+2. Run the installation.
-3. Install the program.
 ---
 ## Windows users
 Windows defender may block the program from running, if that is the case follow these steps;